fairdataihub/SODA-for-SPARC/README.md

 If you want to modify SODA to suit your needs better or compile it for an operating system not mentioned above, please follow the instructions provided in the [developer guidelines](https://github.com/bvhpatel/SODA/wiki/Using-the-Source-Code) of our documentation.

 ## License
-Distributed under the MIT License.
+SODA is distributed under the MIT License.
 See [LICENSE](https://github.com/bvhpatel/SODA/blob/master/LICENSE) for more information.

 ## Acknowledgements
 * [NIH SPARC Initiative](https://commonfund.nih.gov/sparc)